Prevent, minimise, and remedy negative impacts on people, environment and climate

 About this guide

-This guide is aimed at small and medium-sized businesses in the food cluster, i.e., companies with between two and 250 employees working in agriculture and horticulture, fisheries, fish farming, agroindustry, food production and ingredients.
-Human rights due diligence is relevant whether you are in the B2C or B2B market, importing, exporting or have your own production in Denmark.
+This guide is aimed at small and medium-sized businesses - i.e. companies with 2 to 250 employees, across industries.
+Human rights due diligence is relevant whether you are in the B2C or B2B market, import, export or have your own production in Denmark.